-At the time of this report, (2) 2022-2023 COP Option students graduated in 2023.
-(2) students have passed the CLEET Peace Officer Certification Exam (Council on Law Enforcement Education and Training) with a minimum 80% proficiency; both students passed with 96% proficiency.
-Previous graduates have been hired by Tulsa Police Department; the Broken Arrow Police Department, the Jenks Police Department; the Osage County Sheriff's Office, the Tulsa County Sheriff's Office, Owasso Police Department, and Sand Spring Police Department.

-All RSU graduates since 2017 have passed the CLEET Exam with a minimum of 80% proficiency are then qualified to be certified as Peace Officers in the State of Oklahoma and eligible for employment as Oklahoma law enforcement.
+At the time of this report, (7) 2021-2022 COP Option students graduated in 2022.
+(5) students have passed the CLEET Peace Officer Certification Exam (Council on Law Enforcement Education and Training) with a minimum 80% proficiency; the remaining (2) students opted to take the CLEET exam in the summer of 2023.
+(2) graduates have been hired by Tulsa Police Department; (2) students have been hired by the Jenks Police Department; (1) student has been hired by the Osage County Sheriff's Office.
+All RSU graduates who passed the CLEET Exam with a minimum of 80% proficiency are then qualified to be certified as Peace Officers in the State of Oklahoma and eligible for employment as Oklahoma law enforcement.
 The RSU AA and BSJA COP Option students continue to be very successful passing the CLEET Peace Officer certification exam (100%) and becoming eligible to be employed in their major field of study.

+PART 5

-PART 5 Proposed Instructional or Assessment Changes
+Proposed Instructional or Assessment Changes